hjarnu/a10_observability/README.md

 4. **Configure Prometheus:**

-   Place your `prometheus.yml` configuration file in the `./configuration/prometheus/` directory.
+   Specify your IP addresses and job names in the`prometheus.yml` configuration file in the `./configuration/prometheus/` directory.
 The Python script included in this repository will update this configuration file with endpoints fetched from the A10 API.

 5. **Run the Stack:**